ZhiyuanMa2017/ZhiyuanMa2017/README.md

 - 🌱 I’m currently learning **Java and Spring Boot**

 - :mortar_board:  Bachelor of Science in **Bioinformatics** at Tongji University

-- :love_letter: Plan to study in US for a degree of Master of Computer Science
+- :love_letter: Plan to study in US to pursue a degree of Master of Computer Science

 - :stars: Projects:
     - [Pathogenesis of AMI Revealed by Integrative Global Transcriptomics and Proteomics Analysis](https://github.com/ZhiyuanMa2017/AMI_analysis) - Python, R, KEGG